 - A financial instrument is any contract that gives rise to both a financial asset of one entity and a financial liability or equity instrument of another entity. - Financial instruments include a broad range of financial assets and financial liabilities.
 They include both primary financial instruments (e.g. cash, receivables, debt, shares in another entity) and derivative financial instruments (e.g. options, forwards, futures, interest rate swaps, currency swaps).

-Derivatives and embedded derivatives
+7.2 Derivatives and embedded derivatives Currently effective: IFRS 9

 Derivatives